 61. What should you do if PaO2 is high?

-You should decrease the FiO2 until it’s below 60%, then begin lowering the PEEP.
-If the FiO2 is 60% or below, then immediately focus on the PEEP.
+You should decrease the FiO2 until it’s below 60%, then lower the PEEP.
+If the FiO2 is 60% or below, immediately focus on the PEEP.
 You should decrease the PEEP by decrements of 5 cmH2O.
-Then you can move the FiO2 by 5 – 10% at a time.
+Then, you can move the FiO2 by 5-10% at a time.

 Pressure support helps to overcome the resistance of the circuit tubing during spontaneous breathing.
 Pressure support helps spontaneous breathing patients accomplish larger tidal volumes.
 It also helps to wean patient and keep their tidal volume above 5 mL/kg.